Today, I want to share “20 Tips for Travelling with Heart Failure”.

 Packing is my nemesis.
-Despite all the planning, I never seem to have the right clothes?
-I think it’s because we mainly travel in the UK and the weather is so unpredictable.
+Despite all the planning, I never seem to have the right clothes.
+I think it’s because we mainly travel in the UK and the weather is unpredictable.

 Talking about weight, don’t lift heavy cases.
-Get yourself a nice set of luggage with wheels so that it’s easily transported.
+Get yourself nice luggage with wheels, so it’s easily transported.
 If you’re reliant on a wheelchair and have no one to help you with your luggage, there are specialist wheelchair carriers and bags that you can use.

-If you need to travel with equipment such as a wheelchair or mobility scooter, make sure you give it a good check over before you leave.
-Have you got spare parts and spare batteries or at least know where to get them?
+If you need to travel with equipment such as a wheelchair or mobility scooter, make sure to give it a good check-over before leaving.
+Do you have spare parts and batteries or at least know where to get them?

-If you’re flying, check beforehand about carrying batteries on the aeroplane (important).
+If you’re flying, check beforehand about carrying batteries on the aeroplane (essential).

-If you need to hire special equipment, can you do it in advance of arriving?
-If not, have you got the details of the hire company for when you arrive?
+If you need to hire special equipment, can you do it before arriving?
+If not, have you got the details of the hiring company for when you arrive?

-As you know, we mainly travel in the UK and Ireland.
-We’re happy to travel abroad when the opportunity arises.
+As you know, we mainly travel in the UK and Ireland, and we’re happy to travel abroad when the opportunity arises.
 Two new things to think about when you travel abroad with Heart Failure are temperature and humidity.

-Extremes in temperature and low levels of oxygen at high altitude means your heart has to work harder.
-The harder it works, the more breathless you become and you could run the risk of an angina attack.
+Extremes in temperature and low oxygen levels at high altitudes mean your heart has to work harder.
+The harder it works, the more breathless you become, and you could run the risk of an angina attack.

-If you know in advance that you will be exposing yourself to very hot or very cold temperatures or high altitudes, seek medical advice before you travel.
+If you know you will expose yourself to very hot or very cold temperatures or high altitudes, seek medical advice before travelling.

 As a general rule (according to the experts), if your heart condition is stable, you should have no problem flying.
 That said, I would still check with your GP.

-If you have a pacemaker or ICD fitted, inform airport security as it’s highly likely you’ll bleep.
+If you have a pacemaker or ICD fitted, inform airport security as you’ll likely bleep.
 The security checks should not interfere with the operation of your device, but it makes sense to check first.

 Another concern when you’re sitting on an aeroplane for hours is Deep Vein Thrombosis (DVT).
-You may be advised to wear surgical stockings; if so, make sure you have the correct size or they won’t be effective.
+You may be advised to wear surgical stockings; if so, ensure you have the correct size, or they won’t be effective.

-It’s worth repeating, if you have any doubt about flying, speak to your GP or heart specialist.
+It’s worth repeating.
+If you doubt flying, speak to your GP or heart specialist.

-This day in age, accessibility on public transport is much better.
-Trains, buses and taxis are generally accessible, so why not use them.
+In this day in age, accessibility to public transport is much better.
+Trains, buses and taxis are generally accessible, so why not use them?

-Alternatively, book a holiday with a specialist tour company like Limitless Travel, they’ll take the effort out of travelling.
-They offer a range of guided holidays on luxury, accessible coaches.
+Alternatively, book a holiday with a specialist tour company like Limitless Travel.
+They’ll take the effort out of travelling and offer a range of guided holidays on luxurious, accessible coaches.

-I love driving and it’s unlikely I’ll stop anytime soon.
-Obviously, whereas I used to be able to jump in the car and drive for 5 hours, that’ll need to change.
-Driving is always my preferred option because it means I can carry everything I need with me.
+I love driving, and it’s unlikely I’ll stop anytime soon.
+Whereas I used to jump in the car and drive for 5 hours, that’ll need to change.
+Driving is always my preferred option because I can carry everything I need.

-Also, make sure you have breakdown cover.
-If you have a Motability car, RAC breakdown cover is included, if not, you can buy RAC Blue Badge Breakdown Cover or shop around.
-The AA and Green Flag often have deals on, breakdown cover is definitely worth investing in for peace of mind.
+Also, make sure you have a breakdown cover.
+If you have a Motability car, a RAC breakdown cover is included.
+You can buy RAC Blue Badge Breakdown Cover or shop around if not.
+The AA and Green Flag often have deals, and breakdown cover is worth investing in for peace of mind.

-Probably the most important part of any holiday is your accommodation, it can make or break the holiday in my opinion.
+Probably the most crucial part of any holiday is your accommodation, and it can make or break the holiday in my opinion.

-For me, comfort is the key and that includes accessibility.
-Wherever we stay, because of Bridget’s mobility, we need no stairs, a wetroom or at least walk in shower and a comfy bed.
+For me, comfort is the key, and that includes accessibility.
+Wherever we stay, we need no stairs, a wetroom or at least a walk-in shower and a comfy bed because of Bridget’s mobility.

 Whether it’s a beach holiday in sunny climes or something a tiny bit more energetic here in Blighty, watch your hydration.